lilioid/nm-file-secret-agent/README.md

 ## Use-Case

-This program was designed to allow configuration of NetworkManager connections with NixOs that rely on secrets.
+This program was designed to allow configuration of NetworkManager connections with NixOS that rely on secrets.
-The underlying problem is that, while NixOs provides options for statically configuring connection profiles (see [`networking.networkmanager.ensureProfiles.profiles` options](https://search.nixos.org/options?channel=unstable&type=packages&query=networking.networkmanager.ensureProfiles.profiles)), those settings are exposed in the nix store as world-readable.
+The underlying problem is that, while NixOS provides options for statically configuring connection profiles (see [`networking.networkmanager.ensureProfiles.profiles` options](https://search.nixos.org/options?channel=unstable&type=packages&query=networking.networkmanager.ensureProfiles.profiles)), those settings are exposed in the nix store as world-readable.
 An example for such a secret is the private-key of a wireguard connection.
 NetworkManager, however, provides a mechanism for storing secrets inside an agent instead of the static configuration.
 Using such an agent, secrets can be provided at runtime by an external program.
+This program is such an agent.

-So in summary, my setup provides a connection secret (e.g. a WireGuard private-key) at `/run/secrets/wg_privkey`, the NetworkManager connection profile is configured to read the private-key from secret agents, and the here implemented program bridges the two by providing the files content at runtime.
+For example, my setup provides a WireGuard private-key at `/run/secrets/wg_privkey`, the NetworkManager connection profile is configured to read the private-key from secret agents, and this agent bridges the two by providing the file's content at runtime.

 ## CLI Usage